writefreely/writefreely/README.md

 # writeas.org

 We're building a small, focused digital writing and publishing tool that you can host yourself.
-Today, you can see what will eventually be open source on [Write.as](https://write.as).
+Today, you can see what will eventually be open source on [Write.as](https://write.as) &mdash; and see our complementary reader that's already open source today, called [Read.as](https://github.com/writeas/Read.as).

 ## Development